Skip to content

 • Your MAPR amount is the maximum amount of pension payable.
 Your MAPR is based on how many dependents you have, if you’re married to another Veteran who qualifies for a pension, and if your disabilities qualify you for Housebound or Aid and Attendance benefits.
 MAPRs are adjusted each year for cost-of-living increases.
 You can find your current MAPR amount using the tables below.

-How Do I Apply for VA Aid and Attendance Benefits?
+How to Apply for Aid and Attendance Benefits

 You can apply for VA Aid and Attendance as follows: